catnipped/WelcomeToFever/StrangersHandbook.md

 #### Overview

-1. The GM Decides which stat that will be tested and how difficult the test will be (Stamina 10, for example).
+1. The GM decides which stat that will be tested and how difficult the test will be (Stamina 5, for example).
 2. If the player has Focus Dice left, they can add any amount before rolling the dice.
 3. The dice are rolled and it is summed with and any bonus or penalty modifier the player might have a towards the test (such as aiming).
 4. If the sum is equal or higher than the difficulty of the test, they pass.